 Karla works as Head of Algorithm Development at Orchestrall, where she leads behavioral data analytics efforts and predictive model development for healthcare IT innovation.
 Currently, Karla uses R to create a new product that uses machine learning and predictive analytics to serve as a companion to nurse aides in their care for the elderly.
 Originally from Romania, Karla completed her B.A. in social and cognitive psychology at Jacobs University Bremen in Germany, her M.A. in social sciences at the University of Chicago and her Ph.D. in psychology and neuroscience at Temple University in Philadelphia.

-Amy is a linguist-by-training and a data scientist.
-In particular, she is excited about developing her skills in text mining and natural language processing.
-Amy completed her PhD in Linguistics at the University of Pennsylvania, where her research focused on the grammatical representations involved with word recognition.
-Amy is originally from the UK.
-Before moving to Philadelphia in 2012, she completed her undergraduate studies at the University of Edinburgh.
+Amy is a Data Scientist at the Children’s Hospital of Philadelphia with a background in Linguistics.
+She completed her PhD in Linguistics at the University of Pennsylvania, where her research focused on the grammatical representations involved with spoken word recognition.
+Originally from the UK, Amy moved to Philadelphia in 2012.

 Alice is a computational biologist who works in pharmaceutical drug development and has lived in the Philadelphia area for the last ten years.
 She uses R to transform biomarker data from patients into useful insights that can help doctors make better decisions.
 Alice was inspired to start an R-Ladies chapter in Philadelphia after seeing a video of another R-Ladies meetup online.